survivejs/maintenance-book/manuscript/packaging/04-publishing.md

 Invoking any of these updates *package.json* and creates a version commit to git automatically.
 If you execute `npm publish` after doing this, you should have a new version out there.

-## Automating Releases

-To make it easier to comply with SemVer, [next-ver](https://www.npmjs.com/package/next-ver) can compute the next version you should use and update it for you. [commitizen](https://www.npmjs.com/package/commitizen) goes further and allows change log generation and automated releases.

-Both these tools rely on commit message convention.
-On small projects, you can have `fix` or `feat` prefix at your commit titles (e.g., `fix: allow doodad to work with zero`).
-You can also communicate the context using `chore(docs)` kind of style to document which part of the project was touched.

-This metadata lets the tooling to figure out types of the changes you made.
-It can help even with change log generation and allow automated releases over manual ones.
-Annotating your commits well is a good practice in any case as it makes it easier to debug your code later.

-Consider using [semantic-release](https://www.npmjs.com/package/semantic-release) if you prefer a more structured approach.
-It can take pain out of the release process while automating most of it.
-For instance, it can detect possible breaking changes and generate change logs.

 ## Publishing a Pre-Release Version

 Sometimes, you want to publish something preliminary to test.
 Tag your release as below: